astronomer/docs/astro/cli/configure-cli.md

 :::info

-The behavior and format of this command differs depending on what Astronomer product you're using.
-Use the following tabs to change between product contexts.
+The Astronomer product you're using determines the format and behavior of the configuration commands.
+Select one of the following tabs to change product contexts.

 :::